 Different Types Of Veneers

-Veneers come it two varieties, which are porcelain veneers and composite veneers.
-There are pros and cons to each of these, and your dentist will discuss the options in detail, tailored to your specific case.
+Veneers come in two varieties: porcelain veneers and composite veneers.
+Each has pros and cons, and your dentist will discuss the options in detail, tailored to your specific case.